SebastianUA/terraform/aws/examples/lambda/README.md

 - `lambda_function_invoke_arn` - ARN to be used for invoking Lambda Function from API Gateway - to be used in aws_api_gateway_integration's uri.
 - `lambda_alias_arn` - The Amazon Resource Name (ARN) identifying your Lambda function alias.
 - `lambda_alias_invoke_arn` - The ARN to be used for invoking Lambda Function from API Gateway - to be used in aws_api_gateway_integration's uri
-- `lambda_event_source_mapping_function_arn` - The the ARN of the Lambda function the event source mapping is sending events to.
-(Note: this is a computed value that differs from function_name above.)
 - `lambda_event_source_mapping_last_modifiedn` - The date this resource was last modified.
 - `lambda_event_source_mapping_last_processing_result` - The result of the last AWS Lambda invocation of your Lambda function.
 - `lambda_event_source_mapping_state` - The state of the event source mapping.